Table of Contents

 Applied Animal Behaviour Science

 What this tells us is that even when frustrated by their litter box, your cat may still choose to use their less desirable litter box.
 More importantly, by providing an optimal environment for their elimination, your cat can be healthier.
 What can you do to make an optimal environment for your kitty’s “business”?
-One key is the type of litter that you pour onto the litter tray.
+One key is the type of clean litter that you pour onto the litter tray.
 One of our cats loves clumping litter.
 Our older cat however is less enthusiastic about clumping litter.
-The other thing to be aware of if you have multiple cats, is that you should have at least one for every cat if not more.
+So try different types and watch your cat reaction.
 Also, make sure to remove the soiled litter as often as possible.
-You may also find your cat doesn’t like the covered litter box you got them.
+We have one picky princess that will only use her box if it has fresh clean litter, every time.
+You may also find your cat doesn’t like the covered litter box or self-cleaning litter box you just got them.
 While they do have their advantages, some cats prefer an open, large litter box.

-You have learned the details about optimal litter box dimensions.
-You’ve also learned does litter box size matter, what the largest litter box is, and tips for litter box use.
+You have learned the details if litterbox sizes matter, average litter box sizes, the largest litter box, how tall the sides should be, kitten litter boxes, how many boxes you need, and tips for litter box use.
 This will go a long way towards a long and happy life with your pet cat.
 And keeping your Pet Happy is what we all want.

 This article is a part of series about cat litter boxes.